navipartner/docs/content/en/docs/np_pay/how-to/emergency_sale/index.md

 ---
-title: "Male a sale on NP Retail Emergency mPOS"
+title: "Make a sale on NP Retail Emergency mPOS"
 description: "Use the NP Retail Emergency mPOS to process a transaction by adding items, selecting a payment method, and completing the sale.
 If the internet is unavailable, sales will sync automatically once connectivity is restored."
 lead: ""
 date: 2025-02-06T11:52:25+01:00